hasshido/Mightinder/README.md

 	 - `User.py gives schools id error:  set generic exception catch`
  - Fix behaviour on "Bio_check" events
  	 - `print correctly on console`
+ - Settings folder should be in .gitignore to avoid APIKEY leaking
+	 - Also, APKIEY should be on settings folder

 ## Done
  - Auto-like stack of swipes
- - Set dislike ratio as an argument
- - Implement access to [Remaining Superlikes]
+ - Implemented access to [Remaining Superlikes]
  - Marathon mode (sleep through swiping timeout)
  - Filters
 	 - Dislike filter